• To assess students’ knowledge, application and reasoning.

 • SAT-I test, TOEFEL and/or IELTS tests data are used to measure the student’s achievement by end of grade 12.
 SAT results are compared to the international mean for mathematics 514.

-• Advanced Placement Test is offered for grade 12 students who are qualified and welling to set for the AP-subject tests.
+• Advanced Placement Test is offered for grade 12 students who are qualified and willing to set for the AP-subject tests.